-In 1891, a luxury ocean liner docked in Madeira, and with it a cargo of affluent British holiday-makers looking to escape the dreary winter, their steamer-trunks packed full of fineries for the ultimate winter of fun in the sun.
-The opulent Reid’s Palace was their playground for the season and over 120 years later, under the Belmond brand, the property retains that spirit.
+In 1891, a luxury ocean liner docked in Madeira, and with it, a cargo of affluent British, Victorian holiday-makers looking to escape the dreary winter, their steamer trunks packed full of fineries for the ultimate winter of fun in the sun.
+The opulent Reid’s Palace hotel was their playground for the season and well over a century later, under the Belmond brand, the property continues to be the bastion of luxury on the island and retains that original, escapist spirit.

 Right on time